awslabs/amazon-qldb-shell/DESIGN.md

   * This commits a transaction.
 If there is no transaction in progress, the shell reports an error saying that there is no active transaction.
 If we are in auto-commit mode, the command is accepted and no error or warning or information is reported.
-* `use [ledger|endpoint] ledger-or-endpoint`
-  * Connect to a different endpoint or ledger.
-* `show [ledgers|tables]`
-  * Display a list of tables in the current ledger, or ledgers at the current endpoint, depending on the command arguments.
 * `help`
   * Prints the lists of database and meta commands.
 * `quit`